 (b) Query Intent:

-We can measure query intent through what is known as Search Query Report (SQR).
+We can measure query intent through the Search Query Report (SQR).
 QSRs provide insights about your searches by showing you advanced data like keyword difficulty, ad rank, average CPC & CTR over time, etc.

 It tells you about each query on which users click on ads and how much such queries cost an advertiser to be displayed on the top result per Google Adwords.
 So if a user clicks on an ad, it means they liked that specific query and hence is an intent.